dlee1828/dlee1828.github.io/markdown/make-phony.md

 ## Motivation

 GNU Make is a neat tool.
-However, there are certain aspects of Make which occasionally receive criticism.
+However, there are some aspects of Make which occasionally receive criticism.
 One of these is the way phony targets are specified.

 Make reads from a set of rules written in a Makefile.
-Most of these rules are used to build files.
-But it’s also common to have rules which just run a series of commands without building files (`make clean`, `make install`, etc).
+Most of these rules are used to build files, but it’s also common to have rules which just run a series of commands (`make clean`, `make install`, etc).
 It’s important to indicate to Make that such rules don’t correspond to actual files; otherwise, Make may skip running the commands.
-For example, if you happen to have a file named `install` in your project directory, and then you run `make install`, Make won’t actually run your install commands and you’ll get the following message:
+For example, if you happen to have a file named `install` in your project directory, and then you run `make install`, Make won’t actually run your install commands and you’ll receive the following message:

 ```
 make: 'install' is up to date.